Discounty Review – A Cozy Supermarket Sim That Stands on Its Own

 Sound and Music

 The soundtrack is another highlight.
-The main town theme is catchy and relaxing, while the music shifts naturally with the time of day: upbeat in the morning, mellow in the evening.
-Sound effects are tactile and satisfying — automatic doors swish, bells chime, and shelves give a pleasing plop as you restock them.
+The main town theme is catchy, soothing — really, it's just the way the music changes up with time of day: perky in the morning, mellow at night.
+Sound effects are tactile and satisfying — automatic doors swish, bells chime; shelves give off a pleasing plop as you restock them.

 Final Verdict